thisismydemo/thisismydemo.github.io/content/post/2023-09-27-microk8s-and-wsl-managed-by-azure-arc--part-iii---azure-arc.md

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20094749.png)

 If I click on the resource we can see more information about this Azure connected machine.
 From here we can do a lot more than I am going to do for this blog.
-Azure Arc-enabled servers is a power tool that will allow you to have one management tool to manage all your on premises and multi-cloud resources.
+Azure Arc-enabled servers is a power tool that will allow us to have one management tool to manage all our on premises and multi-cloud resources.
 From Update management, to Azure Policy there is so much we can now do to manage this device as if it were an Azure VM itself.
 However, that is another blog series and also some content I have done at various users groups.

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20095536.png)

 At this point we now have installed the Azure Arc agent and the WSL instance is now being managed by Azure as an Azure Resource.
 In my next blog I will explain how to connect this Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
-I do want to stress, there is so much you can do with resources managed by Azure Arc that was never touched in this blog.
+I do want to stress, there is so much we can do with resources managed by Azure Arc that was never touched in this blog.
 So much more!
 We also have only talked about Azure Arc-enabled servers as well.
 There is so much more to Azure Arc.
 We will see later the capabilities of Azure Arc-enabled Kubernetes, but I highly suggest looking at all the Azure Arc solutions.